 Evaluating our careers programme

-Evaluation of the careers programme is an ongoing and cyclical process where all aspects are regularly reviewed to inform future planning.
+The impact of our CEIAG provision is measured and assessed using the eight Gatsby Benchmarks and our Destinations data.
+Evaluation of the careers programme is an ongoing and cyclical process where all aspects are reviewed termly to inform future planning.
 CEIAG is reviewed against the Gatsby benchmarks on a termly basis and is reviewed with the School’s Leadership Team and careers link governor annually.
 The evaluation also includes the views of employers, training providers, students and parents.
-The next review will take place in September 2022.
+The next review will take place in September 2023.

 National Careers Service https://nationalcareersservice.direct.gov.uk